danieltarazona/danieltarazona/README.md

 ## My Work

-Here's a snapshot of some of the repositories I've worked on:
+Here's a snapshot of some of the public repositories I've worked on:

 - `VGHS`: A project related to Video Game High School.
 - `Inventario`: A smart solution for shipping, shopping analytics, and inventory management using AR.